flowchain/blockchain-starter-kit/README.md

 # Blockchain Starter Kit

-Extremely simple block chain: a project template to create as simple as possible blockchain system.
+An extremely simple blockchain: a project template to create as simple as possible blockchain system.

 Block # 0, also known as Genesis Block, is the first block of its blockchain system.
 This project provides a minimal blockchain implementation for teaching and research, and you can be provided the simplest way to understand the blockchain.